| Child A: | An elementary school child. May be any gender. |

 (Laughing despite himself) That's actually kinda good.

-(Pulls out his paper) Mine says "Mrs. Patterson is the best teacher."
+(Looking at the back of the Mad Lib paper) And there, on the back, it says "Mrs. Patterson is the best teacher."
 Who writes that?
 Just tell her!
 Don't leave it in a book!

 (Pulls out another) Oh no. Oh no, no, no. (Reads, horrified) "I love Tyler."
 And there's a heart.
 And it's signed "Ashley."
 And then someone else wrote "EWWWW!" in big letters.

-(Pulls out a paper with a drawing) There's just a stick figure here with the word "RUN" written next to it.
-I don't know what that means.
+(Pulls out a paper with a large, bold drawing of a stick man the word RUN! in big letters.)
+There's just a stick figure here with the word "RUN" written next to it.
+I don't know what that means, but I'm keeping it.
+(Folds paper and puts it in pocket.)

 (Back to the original argument) Seriously though.
 You drop a thunder bean in the middle of class and I'm supposed to ignore it?